-- 13. Complaints of Bullying and Harassment involve confidential and sensitive information.
-The College recognizes its responsibility to avoid or minimize circumstances that might reasonably be expected to cause participants distress, so that those who may have experienced Bullying and Harassment will feel free to come forward, and the reputations and interests of those accused are protected.
-All members of the College Community who are involved in Complaints or investigations regarding alleged violations of this policy must maintain the confidentiality of any information they receive during the course of the process. - 14.
-An Employee may have the right to pursue another process in connection with alleged Bullying and Harassment, such as reporting the matter to the police, filing a grievance or complaint under a collective agreement, initiating a civil action or filing a complaint under BC's Human Rights Code.
-If another process is pursued, the College may elect temporarily to place its process under College policy in abeyance pending the outcome of the other process. - 15.
+13. Complaints of Discrimination involve confidential and sensitive information.
+The College recognizes its responsibility to avoid or minimize circumstances that might reasonably be expected to cause participants distress, so that those who may have experienced Discrimination will feel free to come forward, and the reputations and interests of those accused are protected.
+All members of the College Community who are involved in Complaints or investigations regarding alleged violations of this policy must maintain the confidentiality of any information they receive during the course of the process.

+- 14. An Employee or a Student may have the right to pursue another process in connection with alleged Discrimination, such as reporting the matter to the police, filing a grievance or complaint under a collective agreement, initiating a civil action or filing a complaint under the BC Human Rights Code.
+If another process is pursued, the College may elect to place its process under College policy in temporary abeyance, pending the outcome of the other process. - 15.
 Retaliatory Action of any kind is prohibited. - 16.
 The College will keep a written record of all Complaints and investigations, according to the College's Record Series and Retention Schedule.

-D. PROCEDURES
+E. PROCEDURES